EU lifts sanctions on Syrian airline Cham Wings

 The airline had already been blacklisted by the United States, who said the Syrian government had used the airline to transport militants, weapons, and other equipment during the conflict raging in the country since 2011.

-The EU decision to remove it from the sanctions list was signed on July 18 by EU foreign policy chief Josep Borrell, according to a statement shared by the EU spokesman in Beirut.
+The EU decision to remove it from the sanctions list was signed on July 18 by EU foreign policy chief Josep Borrell, according to a statement by an EU spokesperson.

+"The Council took the decision to delist Cham Wings, as it considered that the restrictive measures brought the desired effect with regards to this entity.
+According to information presented to the Council, Cham Wings ceased its involvement in the activities for which it was listed," the spokesperson said.

-The spokesman could not immediately say why the airline, currently operating with three aircraft to destinations mostly in the Middle East, had been de-listed.
+The airline, which currently operates with three aircraft to destinations mostly in the Middle East, welcomed the de-listing.

-Osama Satea, business development and public relations director at Cham Wings, said on Wednesday the airline had objected to the EU's original blacklisting.
+Its business development and public relations director Osama Satea said on Wednesday the airline had objected to the EU's original blacklisting and said the reversal was "a glimmer of hope".

-Satea told Reuters the reversal showed Cham Wings was "entirely innocent" but that it would not immediately lead to flights to Europe.
+It showed Cham Wings was "entirely innocent", but would not immediately lead to flights to Europe, Satea told Reuters.

 "This will allow us to request permission to operate in some airports.
 It'll be better and easier after our name was struck off the (sanctions) list," he said.

-(Reporting by Kinda Makieh; Writing by Maya Gebeily; Editing by Alison Williams)
+(Reporting by Kinda Makieh; Additional reporting and Writing by Maya Gebeily; Editing by Alison Williams)

 ((Maya.Gebeily@thomsonreuters.com;))